sabuhibrahim/spring-boot-jwt-authentication-sample/README.md

-# Sample jwt application Spring Boot
+# Sample jwt application with Spring Boot

 This project includes authentication API's (login, register, logout, refresh, forgot-password, reset-password).
 It uses a PostgreSQL connection with Flyway migration.
 Also there is sample dockerizing example.